arcadiapage/arcadiapage.github.io/_posts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 permalink: money-saving-tips-creative-entrepreneurs

 ---
-\[Note: This post contains affiliate links from [bookshop.org]( "https://bookshop.org ") in support of indie bookstores.
-I earn a commission from these links, but this does not affect the price you pay, and I only link to books that I've enjoyed.\]

 As a writer, I've been engaged in a never-ending fight with the Day Job.
 Ever since the age of five, I've dreamed of being a working author.
 I could create stories and books for others and that would be my job.

 Despite the internal struggle, [having a day job has given me a wonderful amount of stability](https://personalityjunkie.com/10/day-job-artists-creative-types/).
 But because of changes to the economy due to the virus pandemic, many are clinging to that day job, myself included.